imRCS/laravel_crm/README.md

 You can use containers or any other methods for the setup, but i'll only tell you how i've done it:

-- First of all, i have installed an Apache distribution containing MariaDB and PHP like [XAMPP](https://www.apachefriends.org/).
+- First of all, install an Apache distribution containing MariaDB and PHP like [XAMPP](https://www.apachefriends.org/).
-- Then i've installed [Composer](https://getcomposer.org/) to manage dependencies. *Make sure to add composer to your Path environment variable.
+- Then install [Composer](https://getcomposer.org/) to manage dependencies. *Make sure to add composer to your Path environment variable.
 - After installing Composer you must open a terminal and execute this command:

 ```
 composer global require laravel/installer
 ```
-- Open XAMPP and start the Apache server and the MySQL server.
-Now in your terminal go to the project folder (../laravel_crm/crm)and run:
+- Create the project folder, name it 'crm' or whatever and add all the files.
+Open XAMPP and start the Apache server and the MySQL server.
+Now in your terminal go to the project folder and run:
 ```
 php artisan migrate
 ```